 How to succeed in growing Japanese snowball

 Because of their extremely thin root system, Japanese Snowball doesn’t cope well with either extreme drought or waterlogged soil.
+This also makes it rather vulnerable to transplant shock.
 Rich, soft, deep, humus-rich and rather acidic soil produces the best results.
 Consequently, prepare the soil very diligently when proceeding to plant, and add as much organic matter as you can.
-That is the key to succeeding.
+This is the key to succeeding.